Reports: Ghosn, Kelly, Nissan charged in underreported pay

-TOKYO (AP) — Tokyo prosecutors on Monday charged Nissan’s former chairman Carlos Ghosn with underreporting his income, according to Japanese media reports.
+TOKYO (AP) — Japanese media reported Monday that prosecutors have added to charges against Nissan’s former chairman Carlos Ghosn, extending his detention following his arrest on Nov.
+19.

-Prosecutors would not immediately confirm the reports by Kyodo News service and other media.
-The reports said another executive and Nissan Motor Co. also were charged.
-The prosecutors were due to brief media later in the day.
+Meanwhile, the Securities and Exchange Commission said it had filed criminal complaints against Ghosn and another Nissan executive, Greg Kelly.
+A commission official said Monday that Nissan, Ghosn and Kelly were suspected of falsifying millions of dollars’ worth of Ghosn’s income.
+In Japan, a company can be charged with wrongdoing.

 The prosecutors say Ghosn is suspected of underreporting his income by 5 billion yen ($44 million) over five years.
-In Japan, a company can be charged with wrongdoing.
+The allegations newly reported on Monday would increase that amount by 4 billion yen ($36 million).

-Some kind of action by the prosecutors had been expected as the detention period allowed for the allegations disclosed so far ends on Monday.
+Some kind of action by the prosecutors had been expected because the detention period allowed for allegations disclosed earlier was to end on Monday.

 Most Read Business Stories